zakski/accrete-starform-stargen/README.md

 Unfortunately like Burrell's variant it doesn't compile using Gradle/VS either.

+##### 1999 - Peter Keel - Accrete
+There are minor cosmetic differences between this and Nyrath's version.

+Doesn't compile using Gradle/VS either.

 ## Papers

 The Research Papers that inspired all the extant accrete code.